SenseNet/sncom-resources/_posts/2020-01-18-time-is-money.md

 ## Quality is not an act, it is a habit.
 [550](https://github.com/SenseNet/sn-client/pull/550)

-For improving the quality of our pages, we run [Lighthouse](https://developers.google.com/web/tools/lighthouse) on our landing page.
-It was interesting to see what did we miss during development.
+For improving the quality of our app, we run [Lighthouse](https://developers.google.com/web/tools/lighthouse) on the admin surface's landing page.
+It was interesting to see what we missed during development.
 Okay these problems were small ones, but you know: "Many a little makes a mickle!"<br/>

 <p align="center">
 <img src="/img/posts/lighthouse_before.png">
 </p>

-Our main problem was that we used a gif file as a loading item, and it was full screen sized, so huge.
-We decided to change it to a built-in loader from material-ui.
+Our main problem was that we used a gif file as a progress indicator, and it was full screen sized, a huge one.
+We decided to change it to one of the built-in loaders in material-ui.
 We also fixed some small bugs, like:
-- Buttons do not have an accessible name
+- Accessible name of `Button` elements,
-- Image elements do not have alt attributes
+- `alt` attributes of `Image` elements,
-- <html> element does not have a [lang] attribute
+- `[lang]` attribute of the `<html>` element,
-- Document does not have a meta description etc.
+- missing `meta` tags on the document (meta description etc.).

-Our final result was the following after the fixes:
+Our final results after the fixes were the following:
 <p align="center">
 <img src="/img/posts/lighthouse_after.png">
 </p>

-We were so proud of it. 😉
+We were pretty proud of it. 😉

 ## What's Next?

-Our goal is to create a useful, and usable interface for every user, even though you have a slow internet connection.
-It is a continuous operation, we cannot say that 'We are done'.
-We would like to be better, and come up with new ideas.
-We only optimize our app to desktop, in our short-term plan we would like to do it for mobile as well.
+Our goal is to make the user interface a useful and usable for every user, including those who have a slow internet connection.
+It is a continuous operation, we cannot say that 'We are done with it'.
+We would like to be better and come up with new ideas.
+For now we optimize our app for desktop only, but in our short-term plan we would like to do more for mobile as well.

 So you know: "Time is money..", and we really appreciate your time.